Parabalani: History

-The parabalani were believed to have helped murder the Alexandrian philosopher-scientist Hypatia in 415.

-Because their fanaticism resulted in riots, successive laws limited their numbers: thus a law issued in 416 restricted the enrollment in Alexandria to 500, a number increased two years later to 600.
-In Constantinople, the number was reduced from 1100 to 950.
-The parabolani are not mentioned after Justinian I's time.
+Because their actions resulted in many other riots, successive Imperial laws limited their numbers: thus a law issued in 416 restricted the enrollment in Alexandria to 500, a number increased two years later to 600.
+In Constantinople, the number was further restricted from 1100 to 950.
+According to Fortescue, the parabolani, who he says, "were not nice people", seem to have disappeared by Emperor Justinian I's time.

 In film

-In the 2009 film Agora, focusing on the life of Hypatia, the parabolani start out as Christian volunteers who distribute bread to the poor, but gradually turn into fanatical death squads who murder pagans, Jews and Christians opposing their intolerant bishop, Cyril of Alexandria.
+In the 2009 film Agora, focusing on the life of Hypatia, the parabolani start out as Christian volunteers who distribute bread to the poor, but gradually turn into fanatical death squads who murder pagans, Jews, and fellow Christians who oppose fundamentalist Patriarch Cyril of Alexandria.